-- Climate activism and the use of civil disobedience including the strategies and discourses of civil disobedience in contemporary climate change activism. - Societal acceptance and climate discourse of the transition to Net Zero - Exploring the focus of our Net Zero transition and what it is that we want to transform - Environmental histories, humanities and cultures - The role of arts in constructing imaginaries - Appropriate design for Net Zero - Decolonial thinking and decision-making to avoid euro-centric approaches to Net Zero - If you are interested in finding out more email: uob-netzero@bristol.ac.uk
+- Climate activism and the use of civil disobedience including the strategies and discourses of civil disobedience in contemporary climate change activism. - Societal acceptance and climate discourse of the transition to Net Zero - Exploring the focus of our Net Zero transition and what it is that we want to transform - Environmental histories, humanities and cultures - The role of arts in constructing imaginaries - Appropriate design for Net Zero - Decolonial thinking and decision-making to avoid euro-centric approaches to Net Zero

 The development, characterisation and testing of novel materials will underpin a wide range of the technical solutions required to enable our goal of reaching Net Zero.
 Advancements made here support innovation across all technologies and applications, from hydrogen, to electrification, from supporting energy networks and generation to sustainable aviation, and interface with every other capability highlighted at the University across Net Zero.
-Digital and Material Design